metabase/hawk/README.md

 ## Parallel Tests

 Unlike Eftest, parallelization in Hawk tests is opt-in.
 This is mostly a byproduct of it beginning life as the Metabase test runner.
-All tests are ran synchronously unless they are given `^:parallel` metadata.
+All tests are ran synchronously unless they are given `^:parallel` metadata (either the test itself, or the namespace).

 Hawk includes `hawk.parallel/assert-test-is-not-parallel`, which you can use to make sure things that shouldn't be ran in parallel tests are not: